BandilDev/ox_target-redesign/README.md

 Installation:
 1) Add required code to main.lua, main.lua should be here: ox_target/client/main.lua
+BE CAREFUL THERE IS A GAP IN THE END MAKE SURE TO COPY AND PASTE THE WHOLE THING!

 -- Function to handle target option selection local function selectTargetOption(keyNumber)